Institute for Small Business and Entrepreneurship

 10) Two or more members may nominate any other duly qualified member for election as a Trustee by delivering such nomination in writing to the offices of the Institute together with the written consent of such person to accept office if elected.
 Such nomination shall specify the name, address and occupation of the candidate.

 11) If the number of candidates duly nominated for election as Trustees does not exceed the number of vacancies, the persons so nominated shall be deemed and declared to be elected at the Annual General Meeting.
-In other cases an election by ballot shall be held, at the Annual General Meeting.
+In other cases an election by ballot shall be held.
+(Effective 1/1/2024) Those eligible to vote shall include individual members, those covered by an organizational membership who have attended at least one of the last three annual conferences, organizational member main contacts, ISBE Fellows, current ISBE Board Members and current ISBE Special Interest Group and Conference Track chairs/co-chairs.

 The Officers of the Institute